SlavaMelanko/cpp20/README.md

 :white_check_mark: No header files

-:white_check_mark: Separation into interface and implementation files is possbile but not needed

-:white_check_mark: Modules explicitely state what should be exported (e.g. functions, classes, ...)

 :white_check_mark: No need for include guard

 :white_check_mark: No need to invent unique names, same names in multiple modules will not clash

+:white_check_mark: Separation into interface and implementation files is possbile but it is obsolete

+:white_check_mark: Modules explicitely state what should be exported (e.g. functions, classes, ...)

 :white_check_mark: Modules are processed only once, therefore **faster build time**